prerak13/prerak13/README.md

 💻 I'm a FULL STACK DEVELOPER & AWS CERTIFIED CLOUD PRACTITIONER.

-🎓 I am currently persuing my Masters at Dalhousie University.
+🎓 I am currently working as COOP Software Developer at Arcticwolf Networks, as part of my Masters in Computer Science at Dalhousie University.

 👨🏻‍💻 Prior to this I have worked at Tata Consultancy Services for 3 years as a Software Engineer.